AxelEricsson/MachineLearning/README.md

 The evaluation process was divided into a three steps.

 Step.1 Model Discovery:
 A large number of models was tested and cross-validated.
-The accuracy measured across a 10-fold cross validation procedure.
+The models accuracy was measured across a 10-fold cross validation procedure.
-across all models to be able to standardize and compare performance.
 A fixed set seed of 1 was implemented to minimize variation between models.
 The models included in the analysis was the following:

     1)PLS,